Abisoyesam/Deep-Learning-With-TensorFlow/03 - Neural Network Classification/README.md

 ```py
 history = model.fit(X, y, epochs=n_iters)
 ```
 - Fitting data to a model return an History object.
-It History.history attribute is a record of training loss values and metrics values at successive epochs, as well as validation loss values and validation metrics values (if applicable).
+It `History.history` attribute is a record of training loss values and metrics values at successive epochs, as well as validation loss values and validation metrics values (if applicable).
+- **Callbacks:** They are used to find the best learning rate of model where loss decreases the most during the training.